MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_The_Superorganism_Baseline-Ants_as_Thermodynamic_Ceiling.md

 ![](https://github.com/MementoMori15x6/15x6-sim/raw/main/figures/banners/banner_ch03_ants_in_jungle03.png)
 Memento & Mori | December 2025 – ongoing

 Replicating systems persist by exporting entropy faster than they accumulate it.
-Chapter 2 traced Rome's cascade: mutualism eroded, Rule-13 parasitism crossed 30%, governance density exploded, and the system collapsed.
+Chapter 2 traced Rome's cascade: mutualism eroded, Rule-13 exploitationism crossed 30%, governance density exploded, and the system collapsed.
 To diagnose genuine health, we need a biological control group — a replicator that achieves near-perfect efficiency with suppression hard-wired as hardware, not software.

 The stable mature eusocial ant colony (Formicinae and Atta species) is that control group.
 In this superorganism, reproduction is queen-monopolized, workers are sterile, and high relatedness (haplodiploidy, r ≈ 0.75 among sisters) aligns every action with colony fitness.
 Coordination emerges from chemical and behavioral hardware, not negotiated institutions.